Vendicated/Vencord/src/plugins/advancedJoinDate/readme.md

 - if a guild has no icon, shows initials instead (just like Discord does)
 - optional warning for accounts newer than a configurable threshold
 - all formatting respects the user's locale and 12h/24h preference automatically

-## Notes

-The server join date is only available when you have access to the member data for that guild.
-In DMs or when the member data hasn't loaded yet, only the account creation date (from the snowflake) is shown.

-The relative time on hover strips the "ago" suffix since it combines multiple units, so instead of "3 years ago, 47 days ago" you get a clean "3 years, 47 days, 12 hours, 50 minutes".